ElGabbaGhoul/JPv2/JOURNAL.md

   - reorganized accounts main.py, utils.py, models.py
   - utils.py and main.py in backend-accounts have redundant functions that are counterintuitive. rework these functions and your backend will work fine.

+## 09/09/2024
+  - Long time no touch.
+Worked on getting a new idea in place.
+Was able to log in and create new users.
+Need to figure a way to delete the cookie when logging out.